aramase/enhancements/keps/sig-auth/3130-kms-observability/README.md

 1. AuditID can be configured by the user with the `Audit-ID` header in the API server request.
 Multiple requests can be sent to the kube-apiserver with the same Audit-ID.
 2. Not all API server requests will generate an envelope operation.
 The API server caches DEKs and for the DEK that's available in the cache, the kube-apiserver will not generate an envelope operation.
+3. Since not all calls to the KMS correspond to an audit log, using audit ID is not complete for correlating calls from kube-apiserver->kms-plugin->KMS.